cyverse-archive/Donkey/doc/endpoints.md

 `/get-workflow-elements/property-types`.
 On the other hand, all examples use fully qualified URLs.

 Request and response bodies are in JSON format unless otherwise noted.
-To avoid confusion between the braces used to denote JSON objects and the braces used to denote example values, example values in JSON bodies are not enclosed in braces, but instead listed as hyphen-separated names without enclosing quotes.

 * [Miscellaneous Endpoints](endpoints/misc.md)
 * [App Metadata Endpoints](endpoints/app-metadata.md)